Calculator-Online.net

 Integral Calculator:

-The process of finding integrals is called integration.
-The function that is to be integrated is termed the integrand.
+The process of computing an integral is called integration, and the function being integrated is called the integrand.

 Indefinite Integrals: